AI SEO Glossary: 68 Key Terms for AI Search Visibility

 K — Knowledge Graph

-L — LLM (Large Language Model), llms.txt
+L — LLM (Large Language Model), llms.txt, LLMO (Large Language Model Optimization)

 LLM (Large Language Model)